 Create A Routine

 Let’s be honest, it can be a struggle to find that perfect time to write in your journal.
 But you can try creating a routine with something you already do habitually.
 Do you ALWAYS make a coffee in the morning?
 Leave your journal in the area so you can quickly jot something down.
-Creating a routine isn’t always easy, but finding a way to incorporate it into your everyday habits could be helpful in writing regularly.
+Creating a routine isn’t always easy, but finding a way to incorporate it into your everyday habits could be helpful in journaling regularly.
+Find a journaling habit that works with a habit you maybe already have.
+Adding one small habit onto another is a great method to more easily make something more part of your regular routine.
+This is something I learned from the book Atomic Habits and think it’s a great way to approach building new habits.

 Picking A Good Medium To Journal With